AlexAnys/chatgpt-export-AI-viewer/README.md

 ```
 http://localhost:8766/app/
 ```

+Optional flags:
+- `--include-all-nodes` to include all branches in ChatGPT conversations.
+- `--skip-interaction` to skip the interaction report.

 ## Other AI providers
 If your provider does not export in ChatGPT format, convert it to the generic JSON